sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/05-combinational-logic.md

 - Pick all the 1s
 - Construct literals using the inputs, AND operator, so that they result in a 1.
-- Sum all those operators
+- Sum all those literals

 #### Shorthand of SOP